TalentHub PartnersJapan market-entry business case

 Executive summary

-The CFO’s main concern isn’t the market's size.
-It’s whether your product actually fits.
+The CFO’s main concern is not market's size.
+It’s product market fit.

 A Local Reason to Buy

 You need to prove why a Japanese company will switch from their current provider to you.
-We define the specific local needs that your global product solves today.
+Working with your local partners, you must define the specific local needs that your global product solves today.

 Reference Customers

 Japan runs on trust.
-We identify the first five "anchor" customers and the local partners who will provide the social proof needed to close deals early.
+You and your partners need to identify the first "anchor" customers as the social proof needed to prove product-market fit early.
+Be sure that sales template can be repeated.

 Defined Guardrails